Azure/functions-action/README.md

 ## Using Publish Profile as Deployment Credential (recommended)
 Using publish profile as deployment credential is recommended if you are not the owner of your Azure subscription.
 Follow these steps to configure your workflow to use the publish profile from your function app.

+**NOTE:** If you are using a Custom handler with the Linux consumption SKU, this deployment process *will not work* .
+You must use a Service Principal and authenticate with the `azure/login` action.

 1. In Azure portal, go to your function app.
 2. Click **Get publish profile** and download **.PublishSettings** file.
 3. Open the **.PublishSettings** file and copy the content.